kabirgh/arcade/README.md

    If you're editing the code, you can start the server with `bun dev`.
 This starts the application with hot reloading.

 1. **Connect devices**

-  Display the main game on your TV at `http://{server.host}:{server.port}`.
+   Display the main game on your TV at `http://{server.host}:{server.port}`, where host and port are the values from `config.ts`.
 Players can join by scanning the QR code on the screen.

 1. **Navigate between screens using the admin controls**